mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 > ^^com.mbeddr.mpsutil.actionsfilter^^

 MPS contains a lot of actions that might be not needed by end users such as actions for language development and actions of the IDE platform.
-This language allows disabling actions inside a MPS plugin solution by defining an actions profile. **active by default** can be set including an activation condition to make this profile the active profile when opening the project or RCP.
+This language allows disabling actions inside an MPS plugin solution by defining an actions profile. **active by default** can be set including an activation condition to make this profile the active profile when opening the project or RCP.
 All actions are disabled in a tree view and can be selected to disable them.
 To allow actions instead of filtering them use the intention `Use allow actions` on the actions profile.
 Actions in the section `specify toolbar` are displayed in the main toolbar that's located at the top left of the window.